zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 {{< figure src="/img/micro/visibility.svg" caption="*Figure 4.
 Visible, front-facing area (red) and occluded, back-facing area (blue).*" >}}

-The masking and visibility functions possess an important property called *stretch invariance*, or, more generally, *invariance under linear transformations*.
+The masking and visibility functions possess an important property called *stretch invariance*, or, more generally, *invariance under invertible linear transformations*.
 We have already seen that, in the context of the microfacet theory, a linearly transformed surface remains valid; however, unlike the NDF, the masking function is dimensionless: it only encodes visibility, and so it remains unaffected by a transformation of the coordinate axes.
-Of course, this implies that the transformation has been applied to everything, including the view vector $\small \bm{v}$.
+Of course, this implies that the transformation has been applied to everything, including the  vector $\small \bm{v}$.

 ### Inherent Assumptions

 Eqn.
-1 and 2 are closely related.
+1 and 2 are connected.
 For a valid microsurface, the values of the integrals are the same if $\small \bm{v} = \bm{n}$:

 $$ \tag{2b}
 \begin{aligned}